johnnycyberseed/ibm-zk/pages/Von Neumann Machine.md

 - Dashed lines : Control
 - Solid lines: Data
 - ## Arithmetic and Logic Unit
-	- Does math: add, subs
+	- Does math: add, subtract, multiply, divide
+	- Does logic ops: shift, conjunction, disjunction, complementation.
+- ## Memory
+	- a linear array of cells numbered from 1 to _n_
+	- use to store both data and co